tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

 ### number of stages with and without partitioning

-without partitioning the same stages are reused for all Flow calls:
+without partitioning the same stages are reused for all Flow calls.
+I want to stress it once again: subsequent Flow calls are made in the same stages.

+in example below `Flow.flat_map/2` and `Flow.reduce/3` operations are executed sequentially in the same stage for each item of collection.

 ```elixir
 ["foo", "bar"]